What is SysML®?

 The SysML diagram types are identified in Figure 2 and summarized below.
 Refer to the OMG SysML Tutorial for an overview of the language or the APL MBSE with SysML course material for a more detailed description.
 (Note: Because these are large files, it is recommended that you save to your desktop by right clicking and save target)

 Figure 2.
 SysML Diagram Types

-The is the basic unit of structure in SysML and can be used to represent hardware, software, facilities, personnel, or any other system element.
+The block is the basic unit of structure in SysML and can be used to represent hardware, software, facilities, personnel, or any other system element.
 The system structure is represented by block definition diagrams and internal block diagrams.
 A block definition diagram describes the system hierarchy and system/component classifications.
 The internal block diagram describes the internal structure of a system in terms of its parts, ports, and connectors.
 The package diagram is used to organize the model.

 The behavior diagrams include the use case diagram, activity diagram, sequence diagram, and state machine diagram.
 A use-case diagram provides a high-level description of functionality that is achieved through interaction among systems or system parts.
 The activity diagram represents the flow of data and control between activities.
 A sequence diagram represents the interaction between collaborating parts of a system.
 The state machine diagram describes the state transitions and actions that a system or its parts perform in response to events.

 SysML includes a graphical construct to represent text based requirements and relate them to other model elements.
 The requirements diagram captures requirements hierarchies and requirements derivation, and the satisfy and verify relationships allow a modeler to relate a requirement to a model element that satisfies or verifies the requirements.
 The requirement diagram provides a bridge between the typical requirements management tools and the system models.

 The parametric diagram represents constraints on system property values such as performance, reliability, and mass properties, and serves as a means to integrate the specification and design models with engineering analysis models.